Bronisław Piłsudski: Research into the Ainu

 Three years later, Piłsudski was given a grant by the Imperial Russian Academy of Sciences to study the Ainu.
 That year he settled in an Ainu village, fell in love with an Ainu woman, Chufsanma, officially married her and had a son and daughter, Sukezo and Kiyo, with her.
 His wife was a niece of Chief Bafunkei of the village of Ai in Sakhalin.
 In 1903 he recorded the Ainu language.
-From these original recordings, an Ainu dictionary of over a thousand words was made, which was translated into over ten languages.
+He created a dictionary containing 10,000 words of the Ainu language, as well as two more lexicons containing 6,000 words of Nivkh and 2,000 of Orok respectively.
+He also made film and photographic documentation.
 Piłsudski also wrote down the myths, culture, music and customs of the Ainu.
 He built an elementary school in the village where he taught Russian language and mathematics to the local children.
 The schools were open only in winter, the slack season of the farm.
+He joined Wacław Sieroszewski's expedition, whose goal was the Japanese island of Hokkaido.
+He returned from it in the same year.
+He traveled extensively around the island.
+He traveled a total of 4,655 versts (4,966 km).

 In 1904 the Russo-Japanese War broke out.
 Due to the rumor that if one spoke Russian he would be conscripted into the Russian Army, the locals began refusing to learn Russian.
 Also, Ainus were prepared to cooperate with the Japanese after they landed on Sakhalin.
 A local told Piłsudski that he would not send his son to the school.
 Chief Bafunkei told Piłsudski to return to Poland while the war continued.
 Piłsudski reluctantly agreed with him.

 Piłsudski moved to Japan by himself, where he was befriended by Ōkuma Shigenobu, Futabatei Shimei, Torii Ryūzō, Katayama Sen, and others, and helped an organization of anti-imperial Russian refugees.
 Among them, Futabatei Shimei became Piłsudski's very close friend.
 He described Bronisław as:an 'odd ball' who was so kind-hearted and innocent like a child that he would always insist in a very excited tone that he needed to do something to help Ainus and that it was his destiny to do that despite the fact that he was always a 'complete broke' then".In the same year, Piłsudski arrived in Kraków, Austria-Hungary, after traveling from Japan via the United States.